-Advanced riders and confident intermediates are sure to have the time of their life while skiing in the midsection of the resort where the terrain is challenging.
-With low angle trees around the terrain, it makes the terrain even more exciting for the veteran skiers to go skiing in Argentina.
+Advanced riders and more confident intermediates are sure to have the time of their life while skiing in the midsection of the resort, where the terrain is considerably more challenging.
+With low angle trees surrounding the terrain, it makes the runs even more exciting for veteran skiers.

-The advanced terrain can be found high up in the mountain.
-However, as skiers approach the lower region of the resort, they will experience some bump runs that will add on to the challenging terrain.
+The advanced terrain is located high up in the mountain where the ground is smoother and untouched.
+However, as skiers approach the lower region of the resort, they might experience some bump runs that will add to the challenging terrain.

-This resort is a comparatively small skiable area so skiers have to arrange their accommodations elsewhere.
-There is no housing options offered at the foot of the mountain.
-Those skiers hoping for a ski-in or ski-out means of approach will be disappointed.
+The resort is housed on a comparatively small skiable area, so skiers need arrange their accommodation elsewhere.
+There are no housing options offered at the foot of the mountain.
+Those skiers hoping for a ski-in or ski-out means of approach will therefore be disappointed.

-The nearest accommodations from the resort are found 20 minutes away so some visitors find it difficult to get to this resort.
+The nearest accommodation from the Cerro Chapelco is 20 minutes away, which may make accessing the resort difficult for some.
 However, it is well worth the difficultly when you see the beautiful scenery, which you admire and enjoy while off-piste and freestyle skiing.

-Apart from lodging and off-piste skiing in Argentina, San Martin de los Andes also offers dining, shopping, and après-ski according to everyone’s taste and budget.
+Apart from lodging and off-piste skiing in Argentina, San Martin de los Andes also offers dining, shopping, and après-ski.
+There is something on offer to suit everyone’s taste and budget.

 Want To Ski In July?
 Head To Cerro Chapelco

-You can ski and snowboard Chapelco starting from the month of June all the way to early October.
+You can ski and snowboard at Cerro Chapelco from June right through to early October.
 This is the time when the resort receives 20 to 30 feet of snow.
 Those looking forward to skiing at Cerro Chapelco should visit this resort in July to early September.

 Terrain For Advanced Skiers

-The terrain offers off-piste options to the advanced skiers with the range of chutes and bowls offered in this resort.
-With several boxes, rails, and rainbows, this is the terrain an advanced level skier looks for to ski dangerously.
-Its gnarly terrain attracts the pro-skiers from different countries.
+The terrain offers off-piste options for advanced skiers with a range of chutes and bowls offered.
+With several boxes, rails and rainbows, this is the terrain an advanced level skier looks for to ski dangerously.
+Its gnarly terrain attracts pro-skiers from different countries.

-In order to get to Las Leñas, it will take a good amount of effort.
-On the other hand, once you get there, Las Leñas’ Lively Village will provide you with everything you will need.
-You will find a wide choice of accommodations of your choice, from 5-star apartments and hotels to mediocre hostels.
+Las Leñas’ lively village will provide skiers with everything that they will need for their time in Argentina.
+There is a wide range of accommodation styles to choose from, from 5-star apartments and hotels to mediocre hostels.
 Most of the lodgings offer a ski-in/ski-out means of approach.

-Apart from skiing, there are other activities you can take part in such as après-ski, going to nightclubs and casinos to enjoy and make the most of your trip of skiing in Argentina.
+Apart from skiing, there are other activities you can take part in.
+These include going to nightclubs, casinos and restaurants.
+The après ski in Argentina has been designed so that one can enjoy and make the most of their trip time in Argentina.

 Visit Las Leñas in July

-July is the wettest and coolest month in Las Leñas, making it one of the most visited skiing destinations during this month.
-The weather conditions is favorable to support adventurous skiing and snowboarding in July.
-The scenic beauty is at its peak during this time of the month.
-Guests are more likely to enjoy their trip if they visit in July.
+July is the wettest and coolest month in Las Leñas, making it one of the most visited skiing destinations during July.
+The weather conditions are favourable for adventure skiing and snowboarding.
+The scenic beauty of Argentina is at its peak during this time of the month.